This blog may contain affiliate links. Read our disclosure policy for more info.

-Depending on the age of your vehicle, you will need to go for the inspection either every 6 months (older than 2001) or yearly (newer than 2001) – unless you have a brand new vehicle (doesn’t require WOF for first 3 years).
+Depending on the age of your vehicle, you will need to go for the inspection either every 6 months (older than 2001) or yearly (newer than 2001) – unless you have a brand new vehicle (which doesn’t require WOF for the first 3 years).

 If you do buy a vehicle with a WOF older than one month it is recommended that you write a letter to the seller stating you understand it does not have a WOF less than one month old.

 Related Read: The perfect guide for planning a road trip on New Zealand’s south island.

 Thanks for reading!

 Buying a campervan in New Zealand can be a tedious process but spending some time looking around could save you a huge headache later on.
 If you have any questions or feedback on this post please feel free to leave a comment below!

 If you are considering renting instead of buying, be sure to read our blog about renting a campervan in New Zealand!
 For more campervan-related blogs, check out all of our van-life articles including these popular ones: